President Trump's Pick To Lead VA Withdraws Nomination, Calls Allegations 'False'

-WASHINGTON (CBSNewYork) — Rear Admiral Ronny Jackson, President Donald Trump’s pick to be the next Veterans Administration secretary, has withdrawn his nomination.
+WASHINGTON (CBSNewYork) — White House doctor Ronny Jackson, President Donald Trump’s pick to be the next Veterans Administration secretary, has withdrawn his nomination.

 CBS News reports that Jackson announced his withdrawal in a statement Thursday: